 While there are many NCI Certified professionals listed in other states, none is presently listed in Connecticut.

-The required know-how is, however, not exclusive to NCI-certified professionals.
-Some contractors building on their own experience and/or on training from other associations possess the know-how to optimize duct systems.
+The required expertise is, however, not exclusive to NCI-certified professionals.
+Some contractors, building on their own experience and/or on training from other associations possess the expertise to optimize duct systems.

 ASHRAE Standard 221 provides a robust framework to conduct the required site evaluation and system performance measurement to support the estimation of energy savings.